10 Best Caption Contest Examples (and How to Run One)

 - Increase user engagement

-Pick a goal for your caption contest that aligns with the marketing objectives for your business.
+Pick a goal for your contest that aligns with the marketing objectives for your business.
 This will make choosing a prize a lot easier and help you get the results you want.

 2. Choose a Great Caption Image